pyctrl/izulu/README.rst

 License
 -------

-This project is licensed under the MIT/X11 License - see the `LICENSE <https://gitlab.com/pyctrl/izulu/-/blob/main/LICENSE>`__ file for details
+This project is licensed under the X11 License (extended MIT) - see the `LICENSE <https://gitlab.com/pyctrl/izulu/-/blob/main/LICENSE>`__ file for details